-Mitigation Measure 3.4-1c: Western pond turtle preconstruction surveys and relocation.
+Mitigation Measure 3.4-1c: Western Pond turtle preconstruction surveys and relocation.

-• The western pond turtle occurs within the Eel River, using adjacent upland habitats for reproduction.
-Due to the historic agricultural use of project area flat, it is assumed turtles avoid this area for nesting.
-In addition, the Eel River is approximately 620 feet west of the project site and approximately 240 feet lower in elevation.
+The western pond turtle occurs within the Mattole River, using adjacent upland habitats for reproduction.
+Due to the historic agricultural use of project area's flat, and the projects distance from the river, 975 feet, it is assumed turtles avoid this area for nesting.